JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 PR [#14042](https://github.com/bevyengine/bevy/pull/14042), also by Arseny Kapoulkine, fixed a bug with how we calculate the depth pyramid mip level to sample at for occlusion culling.

-These were actually shipped in Bevy 0.14, but were opened after I published my last post, hence why I'm covering them now.
+These PRs were actually shipped in Bevy 0.14, but were opened after I published my last post, hence why I'm covering them now.

 ## Faster MeshletMesh Loading
 PR [#14193](https://github.com/bevyengine/bevy/pull/14193) improves performance when loading MeshletMesh assets from disk.
 This also shipped in Bevy 0.14, but was written after my last post.